Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 3.md

 ---

-If you want to create your own namespace (for example, sandbox), select the commands below, if not, skip this step:
+To create your own namespace (for example, sandbox), select the commands below, if not, skip this step:

 ---